guimcarneiro/similar-bug-reports-recommender/artifacts/dataset/README.md

 - **"tfidf_vector"**: It refers to the binary representation of the TF-IDF calculated for the respective Bug Report.
 To make use of it, one can utilize the "pickle" library by employing the "pickle.load" function.

+- **"sample_set"**: Not all bug report entities have this flag.
+The 10.000 bug reports that have this flag defined as true are the ones used as query referenced on the related paper.

 ### **Similarity Arc ("arc")**